samsuh/2026-journal/README.md

 # 2026-journal

+## 1/23/26
+Signed up for a credit card after my prior one snapped in half.
+Looked into it a little and got a daily spend one that gives basically 10% back on most of the major stuff i spend regularly.
+Might be worth getting a different one for single large purchases eventually.

+I need to not forget to switch over all the auto-pay stuff to the new card.

 ## 1/22/26
 ### Music theory:
 Im getting confident with the bite sized chunk of info i had to memorize.
 I'm really liking this method of learning; "i promise it's important, memorize this before we do anything else. get it down really cleanly. itll be super important next".
 Accessible and digestible and clearly, and defined.